 Harry Vredeveld is Professor of German in the Department of Germanic Languages and Literatures at The Ohio State University and co-editor of Bibliotheca Neolatina.

-Clarence H. Miller is professor emeritus in the Department of English at St. Louis University.
+Clarence H. Miller is an American Professor Emeritus of English at Saint Louis University.

 Subjects and Courses